Moyacaca/TSRI_Air-Quality-Prediction/README.md

 ****

-For detail information or customized data for prediction, please read the guide below.
+For detail information or customized data for prediction, please read the guideline below.

 <br>